 This course provides a general outline of the nature of business, including ownership, management, and organization.
 Bus iness operations such as finance and decision - making controls are emphasized .
 The legal and regulatory environment in which business operates are examined .

 This course analyzes statistics as the science o f learning from data to support decision making.
 The objective of this course is to explore and apply statistical concepts and procedures that are used to collect, analyze, summarize and report data in typical business situations.
 The main content emphasiz es descriptive and inferential statistics, and hypothesis testing and probability.

 |Tools for Business Statistics||3.0|

 This Capstone course is the culminating course/event for all the other courses and content a student has undertaken to achieve the MBA degree.
 In this course the students will bring to bear all the learning and knowledge from the previous courses to show competence in the field of Business Administration.
-Specifically, we expect students to submit a comprehensive work, developing a Business Plan, Proposal (for Project, Program, Proce ss, etc.), or any other comparable work.
+Specifically, students are expected to submit a comprehensive work, developing a Business Plan, Proposal (for Project, Program, Process, etc.), or any other comparable work.